Here’s the chart showing where we are at:

 Overall, we don’t see too many flops (maybe 15%)

-For all M’s in middle stage the following play is allowed: Any two cards Call (your stack is huge compared to his 5X)
+For all M’s in early stage the following play is allowed: Any two cards Call (your stack is huge compared to his 5X)

 Raising 3BB or All-in?: